igor-alexandrov/paperclip-aws/README.md

 ## Installation ##

-    gem install papepclip-aws
+    gem install paperclip-aws

-After this add 'papepclip-aws' to your `Gemfile` or `environment.rb`
+After this add 'paperclip-aws' to your `Gemfile` or `environment.rb`

 ## Using Storage ##